DevMa7e1/CommandLineTunes/README.md

 4. Download a copy of miniaudio.h from [here](https://raw.githubusercontent.com/mackron/miniaudio/master/miniaudio.h) (right click, Save Page As...)
 5. Rename the resulting file to miniaudio.h
 6. Put the copy of miniaudio.h in the same directory as the source code
-7. Go into the directory containing the source code
+8. Open a terminal and go into the directory containing the source code
-8. In a terminal, run `g++ miniaudio.c main.cpp -o cltunes -std=c++17`
+8. Run the command `g++ miniaudio.c main.cpp -o cltunes -std=c++17`